-U.S. and Chinese officials agreed to a Technology Management Plan (TMP) regarding intellectual property rights.
+The U.S. and Chinese consortia have agreed to a Joint Work Plan (Bilingual PDF) to significantly advance clean vehicle technologies, in both China and the United States.
+U.S. and Chinese officials simultaneously agreed to a Technology Management Plan (TMP) (Bilingual PDF) regarding intellectual property rights.
 The Agreement (English PDF Chinese PDF) protects American and Chinese research, scientists, and engineers by ensuring their intellectual property rights for the technology they create.